Long Teaching Module: “Reading” Primary Sources on the History of Children & Youth

 How do you study the history of young people?
 What can primary source documents reveal?
 What limitations do they pose?
 What light can the history of young people shed on the past?
 This essay aims to serve as a guide to finding, interpreting or “reading” primary sources on young people from ancient civilizations to the present.

-This source is a part of the Play in Tokugawa Japan teaching module and the Students’ Guide to “Reading” Primary Sources on the History of Children & Youth methods module.
+This source is a part of the Students’ Guide to “Reading” Primary Sources on the History of Children & Youth methods module.

 How do I study the history of children and youth?